Milkyroad/SCiPNET/README.md

 As the project is hosted on Firebase, all source files are minified and packaged by Webpack, with the minified files located in the `public/dist` folder.
 The Webpack configuration is located in `public/webpack.config.js`.

 ## Credit and licensing
 _Thanks to inVoltag for the SCi-FI design!
-Any use of the user inferface design in question is subject to the license listed in codepen.txt_
+Any use of the user inferface design or the CSS design in question is subject to the license listed in codepen.txt_

-_Scripts and other assets not including the user interface design are licensed under Creative Commons 3.0_
+_Scripts and other assets not including the CSS design licensed in codepen.txt are licensed under Creative Commons 3.0_